BerghzG/My-Portfolio/README.md

  This is an interactive quiz project about the science fiction series Doctor Who, created by the BBC.
 The quiz consists of 10 multiple-choice questions about the characters, episodes and interesting facts from the series.
 The aim is to test your knowledge and passion for the Doctor Who universe.

 2. <a href="https://github.com/BerghzG/My-Portfolio/tree/main/Bot%20de%20Discord">Discord Bot:</a>
-  This is a Discord bot that plays a points game.
+  This is a Discord bot made with Python that plays a points game.
 The player adds points by summoning the bot using the "!pontos" command.

 3.